GraceXu182/gracexu182.github.io/content/_newsfeed/post8.md

 ---
 date: 2026-02-14
 title: One paper get accepted by MIDL 2026
-subtitle: Congratulations to Yiran! 🎉
+subtitle: Congratulations to Yiran!
-description: Paper titled "BrainATCL: Adaptive Temporal Brain Connectivity Learning for Functional Link Prediction and Age Estimation" has been accepted by MIDL 2026.
+description: Paper titled "BrainATCL - Adaptive Temporal Brain Connectivity Learning for Functional Link Prediction and Age Estimation" has been accepted by MIDL 2026.
 event_type: publication # primary type of the event, used to create the small, colored post callout
 banner_image: assets/images/seminar_banner2.jpg # the item whose banner image will be adopted by this event
 badges: # e.g. person=John_Doe, project=project1 (no spaces)